our strategic direction

 The Foundation is looking ahead to the next year with cautious optimism as we recover and rebuild from the impact of the COVID-19 pandemic.
 As Monique and I look back on the first three months of 2020, and see our community’s overwhelmingly generous response, we are filled with gratitude at how we have banded together to increase our impact in this crisis.

 The Evanston Community Rapid Response Fund truly exemplifies the Foundation’s ability to respond to the communities’ greatest needs quickly.
 It is at a time like now that truly solidifies our strategic direction, and my utmost confidence in that direction.

-Helping Evanston thrive now and forever as a vibrant, equitable, and inclusive community is at the core of our strategy and manifests itself in the work we do.
+Helping Evanston thrive as a vibrant, inclusive, and equitable community is at the core of our strategy and manifests itself in the work we do.
 The Evanston Community Foundation builds, connects, and distributes resources and knowledge through local organizations for the common good.

 As we enter 2020, the Foundation will continue its focus on the four principles that guide our work.
 We listen first.
 Through our extensive connections in the community, we listen to identify opportunities for participation and collaboration on creative solutions to evolving needs in Evanston that are both inclusive and responsive.

 Our second guiding principle is that sustainability is critical.
 The entire nonprofit community in Evanston, including ECF, must be financially and programmatically sustainable to address challenges and opportunities for growth now and in the future.
 The willingness of donors—both long-term and more recent—to invest in ECF plays an integral role in making us sustainable.

 Third, we focus on equity.
 Recognizing that equity is both a process and an outcome, we apply an equity framework to our work to help get to the root of our community’s systemic barriers.
 We demonstrate the commitment to equity through a process of generating ideas, leading, and decision-making that values a diverse set of community voices.